How To: Calculate bonuses based on years worked in MS Excel

 This video is a tutorial on how to remove scroll bars, sheet tabs and objects in Excel.
 To remove scroll bars and sheet tabs, go to the Office button, then Excel Options.
 On the screen that comes up go to the Advanced tab and scroll down to “Display options for this workbook”, where you will see some check boxes.
 Uncheck the boxes for horizontal scroll bar, vertical scroll bar and sheet tabs.
 This will remove them from the current workbook.
 This feature only works with the current workbook.

-How To: Create a checkbook-balancing formula in Excel
+How To: Rearrange parts of a text string in Microsoft Excel

 How To: Change Excel options directly in the Registry